raizen74/rust-todo/README.md

 - `SaveOne` inserts the item into `to_do_items`, then inserts `(user_id, to_do_id)` into `user_connections` using the newly created item's ID.
 - `GetAll` selects from `to_do_items` only when the item ID appears in a subquery over `user_connections` for the supplied `user_id`.
 - `DeleteOne` uses the supplied user ID when removing the matching row from `user_connections` after deleting the item.
-- `UpdateOne` accepts a user ID at the trait boundary, but the current PostgreSQL SQL update filters only by item ID and does not yet check `user_connections`.
+- `UpdateOne` accepts a user ID at the trait boundary, so the SQL update filters only by item ID on `to_do_items` and does not check `user_connections`.

 Consequently, the association currently provides user scoping for creation and retrieval, and maintains the ownership record during deletion.
 To guarantee that PostgreSQL updates and deletes can never affect another user's item, those item-selection queries must also join or subquery `user_connections` with the authenticated `user_id`; the JSON-file descriptor already incorporates the user ID into its lookup key.

 Both the standalone auth server and the standalone to-do server run their own DAL migrations at startup.
 The combined `ingress` binary runs both migration sets before starting its HTTP server, so a fresh development database can be initialized by the application processes themselves.

-### Actix-server networking

-The networking crates adapt Actix Web requests to core use cases and choose concrete descriptors at the route boundary.
-The standalone auth server registers user creation, user lookup, and login routes.
-The to-do server registers get, create, delete, and update routes.

-The current to-do Actix server selects `to_do_dal::...::SqlxPostGresDescriptor`, so its executable uses PostgreSQL. `JsonFileDescriptor` remains available as an alternative DAL implementation for consumers that wire routes to it.

 ## Auth Nanoservice